netxms/netxms-doc/admin/event-processing.rst

    * - Action --> Situations
      - :ref:`event_corelation` **TODO** functionality will be changed to NXSL Pers.
 Store
    * - Action --> Server Actions
      - There is defined list of actions to be executed if condition is met.
+For action configuration refer to :ref:`actions` chapter.